 Deadly Tick Carrying Brain Swelling Virus Found in New York

-As the Hudson Valley braces for a “tick explosion,” there are reports that a potentially deadly tick, one that took the life of a local teen in 2013, is resurfacing near the Hudson Valley.
+As the Hudson Valley braces for a “tick explosion,” there are reports that a potentially deadly tick is resurfacing near the Hudson Valley.

 The Powassan virus is spread by the same deer tick that carries Lyme disease.
 Powassan, which in some cases has been fatal, attacks the nervous system and can cause a dangerous brain swelling.